 To check your Spam Firewall quarantine without waiting for your daily quarantine report email message, log in using the password sent to you by the firewall.
 The automatically generated password is your email name followed by several random characters.
 You can change it (perhaps set it the same as your email password?) by filling out the screen above and clicking Save Password.

 Don't know your password?
-Go to the Spam Firewall's login page.
+Go to the University of Hartford Spam & Virus Firewall login page.

 Enter your email address in the Username field and click Create New Password.
 The Spam Firewall will send you an email message containing a newly generated password which you can then use to log in and set to one of your own choosing.